 Another type of system offers multi-pattern metering.
 Also called matrix or segmented metering, these systems work by dividing the viewing area into a set pattern or grid of several segments.
 The meter reads each segment and makes a comparative analysis of things like subject size and the brightness of each zone.
 The camera compares this data with programmed information it contains to calculate exposure.
 This type of metering system can adjust automatically for backlighting, snow and other unusual scenes to give better exposure.
 Check your camera manual for specific instructions and information about the area of coverage fore your camera's meter.

 Both reflected-light and incident-light meters are made to "see" the world as a medium gray.
 The assumption is that most subjects, most of the time, are of average tone and reflectance.
 So long as there is an even distribution of light and dark subjects in the scene, correct exposure is usually as easy as pointing the meter or camera at the scene and using the reading you get.
 But the real world does not always present subjects to you in such a straightforward way.
 For example, with either a reflected-light meter or an incident-light meter, if the main subject is very dark or very light, the indicated exposure will make the subject appear as a medium tone in the picture.
-The result will be incorrect exposure unless you apply your own judgement to the information the meter gives you.
+The result will be incorrect exposure unless you apply your own judgment to the information the meter gives you.

 Use a meter reading as a guideline rather than a dictate for correct exposure.
 This makes it important that you understand how your particular meter works so you can consistently get good results no matter what the lighting.
 The place to begin this understanding is the instruction manual that came with your meter or camera.
 The instructions should familiarize you with the meter's specific features, its flexibility, and its limitations.
 Most camera and exposure meter instructions provide the basic techniques of light measurement and mention some of the situations that may "fool" the meter.
 If you can't find the instructions, write to the manufacture for them.